ib2410/Inversity-GDS/README.md

 4th iteration
 Ensured the login and sign up page work a little bit better in the sense that they display the users name to confirm that they have in fact logged in/ signed up

+# User Feedback
+Student1: "Ensure the tabs at the centre of the sreen are clickable so that i can find out more information if i am interested"